-Visit a nearby village with ancient architecture and inviting locals who produce fine wool knit products and in the afternoon we visit the Altiplano lagoons: Miscanit and Meñique, located at 4,500m above sea level.
+Visit a nearby village with ancient architecture and inviting locals who produce fine wool knit products.
+In the afternoon visit the Altiplano lagoons: Miscanit and Meñique, located at 4,500m above sea level.
 Unique flora and fauna can be seen and the area is also home to many legends about the Atacama Desert.
-We end by visiting the town of Socaire, where old Andean traditions still exist today.
+End by visiting the town of Socaire, where old Andean traditions still exist today.

-The very early wake-up call from the hotel will be well worth it when you arrive at the amazing Tatio Geysers and see them in action.
+The very early wake-up call from the hotel is well worth it when you arrive at the amazing Tatio Geysers and see them in action.
 From almost 900 meters below the earth, boiling steam bursts up to 40 meters over the surface of these spectacular geysers.
-A scrumptious breakfast will be served upon arrival before we walk through the geothermal fields with the geysers erupting nearby.
+A scrumptious breakfast is served upon arrival before you walk through the geothermal fields with the geysers erupting nearby.
 As you drive back, there is a magnificent view of the Tocopurri and Sairecabur volcanoes.
-Arrive back in town in time to have lunch and the afternoon will be free to rest after the early start, high altitude and low temperature we faced in the morning.
+Arrive back in town in time to have lunch and the afternoon is free to rest after the early start, high altitude, and low temperature you faced in the morning.

-Today board a flight to Punta Arenas.
-Next head to EcoCamp Patagonia, located in the world-famous Torres del Paine National Park, where you will spend the next three nights in a standard dome.
+Get up early for your scenic drive to EcoCamp Patagonia, located in the world-famous Torres del Paine National Park, where you spend the next three nights in a standard dome.

-For the next two days you will have the choice between active or easy excursions.
-EcoCamp Patagonia provides you with a chart of excursions provided each day of the week.
+For the next two days you have the choice between active or easy excursions.
+EcoCamp Patagonia provides you with a chart of excursions offered each day of the week.
 The excursions vary depending on weather and the season.

 (For a detailed description of all excursions please click here.)